microsoft/AirSim/docs/remote_control.md

 ## RC Setup for Default Config

-By default AirSim uses [simple_flight](simple_flight.md) as its flight controller which needs RC that can be connected via USB port to your computer.
+By default AirSim uses [simple_flight](simple_flight.md) as its flight controller which connects to RC via USB port to your computer.

-### Option 1: XBox 360 USB Gamepad

-XBox 360 controller is not precise enough and is not recommended if you wanted more real world experience.
-However if that's all you have then connect it up, restart Unreal and it should just work.
-You will see message printed on screen that USB RC is detected.
-If its not working then see the FAQ section below for troubleshooting.
+You can either use XBox controller or [FrSky Taranis X9D Plus](https://hobbyking.com/en_us/frsky-2-4ghz-accst-taranis-x9d-plus-and-x8r-combo-digital-telemetry-radio-system-mode-2.html).
+Note that XBox 360 controller is not precise enough and is not recommended if you wanted more real world experience.
+See FAQ below if things are not working.

+ ### Other Devices
+ AirSim can detect large variety of devices however devices other than above *might* need extra configuration.
+In future we will add ability to set this config through settings.json.
+For now, if things are not working then you might want to try workarounds such as [x360ce](http://www.x360ce.com/) or chnage code in [SimJoystick.cpp file](/Unreal/Plugins/AirSim/Source/SimJoyStick/SimJoyStick.cpp#L50).

-### Option 2: FrSky Taranis X9D Plus
+ ### Note on FrSky Taranis X9D Plus

  [FrSky Taranis X9D Plus](https://hobbyking.com/en_us/frsky-2-4ghz-accst-taranis-x9d-plus-and-x8r-combo-digital-telemetry-radio-system-mode-2.html) is real UAV remote control with an advantage that it has USB port so it can be directly connected to PC.
-You can [download our config file](../Unreal/Plugins/AirSim/Dependencies/x360ce/AirSim_FrSkyTaranis.bin) and [follow this tutorial](https://www.youtube.com/watch?v=qe-13Gyb0sw) to import it in your RC.
+You can [download AirSim config file](../Unreal/Plugins/AirSim/Dependencies/x360ce/AirSim_FrSkyTaranis.bin) and [follow this tutorial](https://www.youtube.com/watch?v=qe-13Gyb0sw) to import it in your RC.
 You should then see "sim" model in RC with all channels configured properly.

-After you plugin RC via USB to PC, it should just work and AirSim will show message printed on screen that USB RC is detected.
-If its not working then see the FAQ section below for troubleshooting.
+### Note on Linux
+Currently default config on Linux is for using Xbox controller.
+This means other devices might not work properly.
+In future we will add ability to configure RC in settings.json but for now you *might* have to change  code in [SimJoystick.cpp file](/Unreal/Plugins/AirSim/Source/SimJoyStick/SimJoyStick.cpp#L340) to use other devices.

 ## RC Setup for PX4